hyperledger-solang/solang/docs/contributing.rst

 Outside of the tests, code should ideally be written in a such a way that no ``#[allow(clippy::foo)]`` are needed.

 For test code, this is much less strict.
-It is much more important that test are written and that they have good coverage rather than worrying about clippy warnings.
+It is much more important that tests are written, and that they have good coverage rather than worrying about clippy warnings.
 Feel free to sprinkle some ``#[allow(clippy::foo)]`` around your test code to make your merge request pass.